cheomanigua/webdevdocs/content/openssh.md

 If the remote machine you used to ssh has been deleted and a new system has been installed with the same user and IP address, you will get an error when trying to ssh again.

-To solve this issue, you must delete the RSA remote host key from the known_hosts file:
+To solve this issue, you must delete the RSA remote host key from the known_hosts file in your local machine:

 `ssh-keygen -R 192.168.1.43 -f ~/.ssh/known_hosts`